First Line Naturopathic Cancer Therapies

 Naturopathic doctors are extensively trained in the use of botanicals in patient care and are thus able to incorporate various preparations into treatment plans.

-When used appropriately, botanicals can often be used alongside certain conventional therapies to either enhance a desired effect or to reduce a side effect experienced from treatment.
+When used appropriately, botanicals can often be used alongside certain conventional therapies to either enhance the desired effect or to reduce a side effect experienced from treatment.